Skip to main content

 This article describes the alert hub and organization alert page use case, different functionalities, and its use for monitoring and troubleshooting.

 There are several different features or functionalities that make the monitoring and troubleshooting Cisco Meraki full-stack solution simple.
-Dashboard alerts, event logs, and the ability to quickly sort event logs based on device types, event types, and timestamps are among those features.
+Dashboard alerts, event logs, and the ability to quickly sort event logs based on device types, event types, and timestamp are among those features.
 And the number of these alerts or event logs will continue to grow as we continue to add new features or bring more visibility into overall network health.
 However, it is challenging to keep track of all of them and know which one to check first under certain circumstances.
 It can also be time-consuming to find and learn more about these alerts and event logs.

 The alert hub and the organization alert page bring more convenience by accumulating dashboard alerts in a single place.
 By linking relative documentation that can help users find alert triggers and troubleshooting steps, it reduces time to resolution.